danujs/computer-vision/README.md

-# computer-vision
+# Computer-Vision
-This is small projects in Computer Vision
+This is a small project in Computer Vision